AmbiqAI/soundkit/README.md

 ---

-**SoundKit** is an AI Development Kit (ADK) designed to help developers build, train, and deploy real-time **audio classification** models onto [Ambiq's family of ultra-low power SoCs](https://ambiq.com/soc/).
+**SoundKit** is an AI Development Kit (ADK) designed to help developers build, train, and deploy real-time audio classification models onto [Ambiq's family of ultra-low power SoCs](https://ambiq.com/soc/).
 The kit includes task-specific datasets, energy-efficient model architectures, and built-in tools for optimization and deployment.
+It also integrates with [NeuralSPOT](https://github.com/AmbiqAI/neuralSPOT), Ambiq’s open-source AI SDK, to streamline the deployment of inference models onto embedded hardware.
 Developers can use pre-trained models or create custom audio models tailored to their specific edge application.
 **Key Features:**

 * **Real-time**: Run low-latency inference on embedded edge devices.